 Mike Barton, who helped care for Ivan when he worked at the store as a teenager and eventually bought the business in 1983, said he'll probably do something at the store to honor Ivan, but he wasn't sure what.

-“I’m still kind of reeling, trying to clear my head after his passing,” Barton said.
+"I'm still kind of reeling, trying to clear my head after his passing, " Barton said.

-Staff writers Stacia Glenn and Alexis Krell, The Atlanta Journal-Constitution and The Associated Press contributed to this report.
+News Tribune staff writers Stacia Glenn and Alexis Krell, The Atlanta Journal-Constitution and The Associated Press contributed to this report.